 Independent of the PCEP, the JPB filed a test request with the FRA on November 29, 2021, for the installation of a Crossing Optimization Project.
 The project proposes to modify grade crossing controls to improve gate down-time performance.
-If the test request is approved, the modification of the initial crossings will be performed following the installation and cutover of the 2SC equipment by BBII.
-The FRA advertised the JPB's request for public comment in December 2021, however, no decision has yet been published.
+Wabtec, the JPB's contractor for the crossing optimization project, has begun installing the wireless crossing modifications after a grade crossing is successfully cutover for 2SC operation.

 The FRA will be conducting an on-site audit of Caltrain's Passenger Train Emergency Preparedness Plan (PTEPP) in the near future.
 The audit typically occurs within 180 days following the conditional approval of a new plan or significant amendment.
 The JPB has submitted an update to its PTEPP to address the newly electrified system.
+The JPB has not reported any FRA action on its PTEPP.